The COVID-19 pandemic has wrought sickness, death and fear to the human species.

 And who’s to say that humans aren’t abusing Earth?
 The connection between humans and nature itself is all but being held by a single thread, grasped by those who care enough to trade greed for future life on this planet.
 Held nervously by those who understand the delicate balance that must be kept, while peering angrily at those who dismiss the possibility that we can do something about the blatantly obvious and much too rapid shift in climate to protect ourselves and the ecosystems we are 100% dependent on to sustain life.

 So what have we learned?
 Have we learned?
 Or are we destined to leech black soot from the ground and spew it into the air we breathe until we can’t anymore?
 Is the human species really still so arrogantly ignorant that we can’t join together in the name of methodically proven scientific fact, historical records and educated predictions of the future to save our species?
-Or are we still too short-sighted and distracted by greed to willfully remain ignorant?
+Or are we still too short-sighted and distracted to join together for our collective survival?

 I have hope that we can evolve and learn to balance our ways of life with the planet that hosts us.
 What else can I have, other than hope?
 It’s my survival instinct.
-Funny thing about instinct when it comes to survival – it can get ugly when things get bad enough and people get fed up with inaction.
+Funny thing about instinct when it comes to survival – it can get ugly when things get bad enough and the ones who choose life and action get fed up with those who choose laziness, selfishness and inaction.

-Let’s do the right thing for ourselves, the multitude of amazing and dependent species we live with, and the health of our planet itself.
+Let’s do the right thing for ourselves, the multitude of amazing and dependent species we live alongside, and the health of our planet itself.
 Earth has done damn well adapting to human life, it’s time we give back and adapt to it – because evidence proves that Earth is sick…so sick, it’s making us sick.
-I’m looking at you, climate change deniers, flat-Earthers, all of you arrogant and uneducated fucks who keep pressing your inaccurate view of reality onto those gullible enough to believe you.
-And for what?
+(I’m looking at you, climate change deniers, flat-Earthers, all of you arrogant and uneducated fucks who keep pressing your inaccurate view of reality onto others with absolutely no factual basis or real evidence.
+And for what selfish purpose?
 Money?
 Power?
 The false sense of being right so you can go to sleep at night without having panic attacks?
-Fuck you.
+Fuck you.)